Sunlis/ONI-nerf-electrolyzer/README.md

 ## Desalinator

-Too much heat generation, power cost too high
+Too much heat generation, power cost too high, emptying the salt takes too long.

-It's a necessary evil when you have salt water and few other power sources
+It's a necessary evil when you have salt water and few other power sources but just ends up being a huge hassle in practice.

+It's interesting to note that IRL submarines filter saltwater for their electrolyzers using something more akin to the water sieve, so it's crazy that this machine costs so much more power than the sieve.

-desalination via steam turbine is often a better option.
+Desalination via steam turbine is often a better option.

+Changes:
+* Power cost reduced from 480W to 120W
+* Heat output reduced from 8kDTU/s to 4kDTU/s
+* Empty chore time reduced from 90s to 30s

 ## Ethanol Distiller &check;